kamyashethia/ScalaForThePotterhead/Generics.md

 ---
-You can check the full code sample here:  <CODE SAMPLE TO BE UPLOADED>
+* You can check the full code sample  [https://github.com/kamyashethia/ScalaForThePotterhead/blob/Generics/GenericsExample.scala](here)
-You can read more about generic classes in the official scaladoc: https://docs.scala-lang.org/tour/generic-classes.html This fantastic wikipenedia entry is a fun read about magical objects: https://en.wikipedia.org/wiki/Magical_objects_in_Harry_Potter
+* You can read more about generic classes in the official scaladoc: https://docs.scala-lang.org/tour/generic-classes.html
+* This fantastic wikipenedia entry is a fun read about magical objects: https://en.wikipedia.org/wiki/Magical_objects_in_Harry_Potter